apacheignite/documentation/deployment/docker-deployment.md

-Docker allows to package Ignite deployment with all the dependencies into a standard container.
+Docker allows packaging Ignite deployment with all the dependencies into a standard container.
 Docker automates downloading the Ignite release, deploying users' library into Ignite, and configuring nodes.
 It also automatically starts up a fully configured Ignite node.
 Such integration allows users to deploy new code by simply restarting the Ignite docker container.
 [block:api-header]
 {
   "type": "basic",